 What are Structured Notes?
-An Overview

-A Structured Note combines two elements: A bond (that is supposed to protect your principal) typically makes up 80% of the investment, and the rest of your money is put into a derivative.
+A structured note combines two elements: A bond (that is supposed to protect your principal) typically makes up 80% of the investment, and the rest of your money is put into a derivative

 A derivative is a security that is dependent upon or derived from one or more underlying assets.
 For example, a structured note could derive its performance from the S&P 500 Price Index or the S&P TSX Global Gold Index or numerous others.
 It can also derive performance from a combination of indexes.

-The investment bond element in Structured Notes can be designed to give a return that equals your initial investment, if you keep the product until maturity.
+The investment bond element in structured notes can be designed to give a return that equals your initial investment, if you keep the product until maturity.
 The derivative element is designed to offer you the potential to achieve higher returns than a standard deposit.

-Investment banks market a Structured Note for their ability to benefit from good stock market performance while simultaneously providing protection against bad market performance.
+Investment banks market a structured note for their ability to benefit from good stock market performance while simultaneously providing protection against bad market performance.
 The cost for this protection is covered by modifying the benefit.
 Unfortunately, the cost of the protection usually outweighs the benefit.

-What are the benefits of investing in Structured Notes?
+What are the Benefits of Investing in Structured Notes?

-Investment banks typically advertise that structured notes allow you to diversify your investment products and security types in addition to providing asset diversification.
+Investment banks typically advertise that structured notes allow you to diversify your investment products and security types in addition to providing asset diversification

 They also advertise that structured notes allow you to access asset classes that were previously only available to institutions or were hard for the average investor to access.
 (An asset class is a group of securities that exhibits similar characteristics, behaves similarly in the marketplace and is subject to the same laws and regulations.)